runwayml/ofxRunway/README.md

   * Is the main class, which is in charge of managing the sending and receiving of data.
   * All the HTTP calls are executed on a different thread, so it wont block your app while waiting for a response.
   *  It includes several handy functions for sending and receiving different data types.
   *  It is designed to be thread safe.
-You dont need to take care of mutexes.
+You don't need to take care of mutexes.

 ##### **Public Methods**
 ######  setup